Skip to main content

 Type Name Content Proxy status TTL

-AAAA <name> <your-project-ipv6> DNS only Auto
+AAAA <your-domain> <your-project-ipv6> DNS only Auto

 Note